How is Fintech changing B2B & B2C Finance?

 • Fintech is Fast

 Today, most traditional banks offer some form of fintech service through online banking apps.
 Others have moved to embrace technology to provide customers with more support and stay competitive in the evolving digital market.
-Macquarie and Commbank have focused on developing apps to allow users to open accounts online, track spending, create budgets and access financial support without visiting a brick and mortar branch.
+Larger banks such as Macquarie and Commbank have focused on developing apps to allow users to open accounts online, track spending, create budgets and access financial support without visiting a brick and mortar branch.

 • Fintech helps improve Financial Literacy

 Fintech companies can streamline complex financial processes through automated machine learning, algorithms and appealing design techniques.
 Raiz is an Australian micro-investing app that allows consumers to choose from customisable portfolios based on values and financial goals.
-Raiz improves financial literacy by letting people dip their toes into the wide world of investing.
+Raiz and similar apps improve financial literacy by letting people dip their toes into the wide world of investing.

 • Fintech is Cheaper

-Big banks and traditional financial institutions have to grapple with the overhead costs of real estate, staffing and physical assets.
-Fintech companies typically operate entirely online, meaning you can’t walk into a branch of WLTH and speak to an adviser.
-Instead, assistance can be reached through telephone and online forms.
+Traditional banking and financial institutions have to grapple with the overhead costs of real estate, staffing and physical assets.
+Fintech companies typically operate entirely online, meaning you can’t walk into a branch and speak to an adviser.
+Instead, assistance can be reached through telephone, AI chatbots and online forms.
 As a result, the administrative costs of fintech companies are lower and more money stays in your metaphorical pocket.

 Fintech and SME Lending